Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 Are you a marathon beginner?

-This week I have been thinking of what are some simple fundamentals that beginners can follow to better their efforts.
+So, what are some simple fundamentals that beginners can follow to better their efforts?

-It is easier for advanced level runners to know the basics of training but I can’t expect a beginner to want to do 100 mile weeks or to know what anaerobic threshold training and the risk of sounding like a raving lunatic.
+Of course, I can’t expect a beginner to want to do 100 mile weeks.
+Also, to know what anaerobic threshold training is.

 Focus On Now